Simple Parallelism Without Data Races

 You may have been wondering why rules 1 and 2a restrict all values, when really

-it’s only functions that we care about being portable
+it’s only functions that we care about being portable or

-not.7 This is the reason: many values can contain functions,
+not.8 This is the reason: many values can contain functions,

 and if it weren’t for rule 4, we could use, say, a record to smuggle the